istio-ecosystem/admiral/docs/Processes.md

 Admiral will be released monthly, on the second Wednesday of every month.
 Intuit engineers will conduct the release.

+### Steps to release admiral

+This is applicable to anyone who makes new Admiral releases.
+The steps to conduct a release are outlined [here](Release-steps.md)

 ## Issue Management

 We use GitHub issues to track all of our bugs and feature requests.
 Each issue is assigned a milestone.
 This is 0.1, 0.2, ..., or 'Nebulous Future'.
 The milestone indicates when we think the issue should get addressed.